 NHS complaints are regulated by law, and national guidance.
 The Chief Executive Officer (CEO) of each organisation is responsible for ensuring that all complaints are recorded properly, investigated fairly, and result in timely conclusions for appropriate remedial actions.
 This includes complaints about their contractors, who can only investigate themselves if the complainant agrees that would be appropriate.

 If the complainant is unhappy with the outcome, then they may request that their complaint is reviewed by the Parliamentary and Health Service Ombudsman, who perform the same role for complaints about the DVLA and Courts and Tribunals.
-If the PHSO does not agree, then their decision can be challenged via a judicial review, not the decision itself - and only at the risk of huge legal expense.
+If the PHSO does not agree, then only their adherence to internal processes can be challenged via a judicial review, not the decision itself - and only at the risk of huge legal expense.

 The Information Commissioner's Office (ICO) were the only organisation that offered us effective assistance outside of court.
 When faced with bare denials that UKPC were sending false evidence to POPLA, we tried the lateral approach that, under data protection law, it was our right to have the false personal data in that evidence corrected.

 While we still disagree with the ICO's conclusion that the false documents amounted to statements of opinion, rather than statements of fact which would require correction, they were equally prepared to enforce the law.
 For example, when the Hospital were reluctant to disclose some critical personal evidence, a complaint to the ICO soon put them right.

 We have put it to the ICO that the DVLA, having left all parking regulation to an ineffective private company, are still releasing personal details without reasonable cause.
 Our case has now been allocated to a caseworker for consideration.
 If you have been personally affected by this, then please complain to the ICO - they do take individual cases seriously, and the more evidence they have, the more likely they are to act.